robinreversi/robinreversi.github.io/_posts/2019-07-28-Do you believe in magic? - Part 1.md

 I learned what it’s like to eat alone at lunch day after day because, the last time you tried to make friends, you were rebuffed for being too sincere, too honest, too open, and no one was interested in that.
 No one was interested in _you_.

 I learned what it’s like to want to be alone and at the same time want friends, that odd place where companionship is suffocating, but isolation is tormenting.

 I learned what it’s like to be made fun of for being less masculine, more feminine, for being short, for apparently having a small penis, for clearly having squinty eyes, for being too smart, a suck up.

-I learned what it’s like to be hurt by words and how to barb my own, what it’s like to measure six inches and wishing, as a kid, to have a bigger dick.
+I learned what it’s like to be hurt by words and how to barb my own, what it’s like to measure six inches and wishing, as a kid, to have a bigger dick, a wider chest.

-I learned what it’s like to look in a mirror and wonder whether you’ll ever find yourself attractive and to start thinking of all the ways you could make up for your lack of looks.
-You could be funny, nice, smart — but you couldn’t be good looking, at least, not in the way you saw other people who were good looking, white and tall and masculine.
+I learned what it’s like to look in a mirror and wonder whether you’ll ever find yourself attractive, what it's like to start thinking of all the ways you could make up for your lack of looks, how you could be funny, nice, and smart.
+But you could never be good looking, at least, not in the way you saw other people who were good looking, white and tall and masculine.

 I learned what it’s like to be punished after you’ve tried your best, to be yelled at for dropping below a 95, as if everything you had to do was always so easy.